seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-4.md

 ![img](../media/secr2.png)

-5. To disable the Security defaults please repeat step 1 and step 2, then on the **Enable security defaults** side screen Set the Enable security defaults toggle to **No** then select any one of the option listed (here selected **My organization is using Conditional Access**), then select **Save**.
+5. To disable the Security defaults please repeat step 1 and step 2.
+On the **Security defaults** side screen, set the Security defaults to **Disabled** from the drop down then select any one of the option listed (here selected **My organization is using Conditional Access**), then select **Save**.

 ![img](../media/secr3.png)

+6. A pop-up will appear about the confirmation to disable the Security defaults, select **Disable**.

-6. Test again with Office 365 login by taking an **In private window**, enter the link https://www.office.com/?auth=2 and login with the username and password provided in environment details.
+7. Test again with Office 365 login by taking an **In private window**, enter the link https://www.office.com/?auth=2 and login with the username and password provided in environment details.

 ![img](../media/secr4.png)

 You can see there is no message like **skip for now (14 days until this is required)**

-### Clean up resources

->**Note : Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**

 #### Review